apache/trafficserver/doc/reference/configuration/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.alarm.abs_path STRING NULL

-   The full path to the script file that sends email to alert someone bout Traffic Server problems.
+   The full path to the script file that sends email to alert someone about Traffic Server problems.

 HTTP Engine
 ===========